 Physician mortgage loans can be used to purchase or build a new home.
 Some mortgage lenders even offer cash-out and rate/term refinancing options for existing homes.

 Nurse practitioner loans are also more lenient when considering student loan debt.
 In some cases, underwriting will completely exclude student loan debt deferred for 12 months or more.
-In other cases, your income-driven repayment amount will be used to calculate your monthly debt-to-income (DTI) ratio.
+In other cases, they will use your income-driven repayment amount to calculate your monthly debt-to-income (DTI) ratio.